 Brochure: Integrating Road Safety into NEPA Analysis: A Practitioner's Primer – Publication Number: FHWA-SA-11-37, June 2011.

 Safety Performance Measure Primer – A Tool for Integrating Safety in the Planning Process – Publication Number FHWA-HEP-09-043, September 2009.
 The primer is a tool to help State and local practitioners, transportation planners, and decision-makers identify, select, and use safety performance measures as a part of the transportation planning process

-This newsletter includes the latest information on how transportation agencies are integrating safety and planning.
+This newsletter, although is no longer in production, contains information on how transportation agencies integrate safety and the transportation planning process and how this process is coordinated with the safety planning process.
 This information is presented in the forms of publications, tools, research, and training.

 Planning It Safe Newsletter – March 2014

 Planning It Safe Newsletter – January 2013

 Planning It Safe Newsletter – November 2012